Surface options:

 from the METALizer analysis.

-The activity finder establishes a connection between crystallographic data stored in the PDB database and the activity values that can be found in the ChEMBL database.
-The activity finder links structural data of the PDB to activity values stored in the ChEMBL database.
+ActivityFinder establishes a connection between crystallographic data stored in the PDB database and the activity values stored in the ChEMBL database.
 It utilizes information published by the platforms Ligand Expo, Swiss-Prot and ChEMBL.
 Ligands are extracted from the PDB and stored as unique SMILES (uSMILES).
 The ChEMBL ligand information is translated to uSMILES and matched with the data from PDB.
-Entries for which a link between PDB id, UNIPROT id and ChEMBL target id exists are retained and saved to a SQLite database.
+Entries for which a link between PDB ID, UniProt ID and ChEMBL target ID exists are retained and saved to an SQLite database.
 Version 23 of ChEMBL was used.
 PDB and Swiss-Prot data are only as up to date as the published files (access date: 15.7.2017).

 ActivityFinder